jellyfin-archive/jellyfin-docs/general/administration/installing.md

 **Deleting Configuation**

 This will delete all settings and user information.
+This Applies for the .app package and the Portable Version.

 1. Delete the folder `~/.config/jellyfin/`
 1. Delete the folder `~/.local/share/jellyfin/`